Rajpratik71/linux-manPages/foo2qpdl.md

               Username string to send to printer.

    Printer Tweaking Options
        These are the options used to customize the operation of foo2qpdl for a particular printer.

        -a b,c,s,cr,mg,yb
-              Color  Adjust:  brightness, contrast, saturation, cyan-red bal‐ ance, magenta-green balance, and yellow-blue balance from 0  to
-              100. The  default is 50,50,50,50,50,50.
+              Color Adjust: brightness, contrast, saturation, cyan-red balance, magenta-green balance, and yellow-blue balance from 0 to 100.
+The default is 50,50,50,50,50,50.
 This only works when the -z3 (e.g. CLP-365) model is set!

        -u xoffxyoff
               Set the offset of the start of the printable region from the upper left corner, in pixels [0x0].

        -l xoffxyoff
               Set the offset of the end of the printable region from the lower right corner, in pixels [0x0].

        -L mask
               Send logical clipping amounts implied by -u/-l in the QPDL stream [3].

               0   don't send any logical clipping amounts 1   only send Y clipping amount
               2   only send X clipping amount
               3   send both X and Y clipping amounts

        -A     AllIsBlack: convert C=1,M=1,Y=1 to just K=1.
 Works with bitcmyk input only.

        -B     BlackClears: K=1 forces C,M,Y to 0.
 Works with bitcmyk input only.

        -z model
               Printer model.
 Model 0 is the default.